 This service provides you with the names and phone numbers of three attorneys who practice in the area of law you need help with.
 If you use one of those three attorneys, you are guaranteed a rate of $125 or less for the first half hour of their time.
 Please note that this service includes only those attorneys who have requested to participate - it does not include all members of the Alaska Bar Association.

-Unbundled Legal Services: The Family Law Section of the Alaska Bar Association has created a list of attorneys who provide Unbundled Legal Services.
+Unbundled Legal Services: The Alaska Bar Association has created a list of attorneys who provide Unbundled Legal Services.
 Please note this list includes only those attorneys who have requested to participate - it does not include all members of the Alaska Bar Association.
 You can also contact individual attorneys to see if they will do unbundled services.

 Yellow Pages & Online Directories: Most attorneys advertise in the yellow pages or online directories.